Ric Ocasek’s 5 Best Cars Songs: Legendary New Wave Band Turned Out More Than A Dozen Hit Singles

 A demo tape of the Ocasek-penned tune that would become later be re-recorded as their debut single, “Just What I Needed,” received heavy airplay on Boston’s leading FM radio rock station, WBCN.
 The song “electrified the whole city,” according to The Boston Globe, and set The Cars on their path to stardom

 A nine-song demo led to the release of their eponymous debut album in June of 1978, according to Variety.
-That album spawned three hit singles and reached Number 18 on the Billboard album charts.
+That album spawned three hit singles and reached No. 18 on the Billboard album charts.

-Here are five of Ocasek’s best Cars songs.
+Here are five of Ocasek’s best Cars songs, in no particular order.

-Called a “near perfect song” by Ultimate Classic Rock, The Cars’ debut single form their debut album was “fresh enough for new wavers, but traditional enough for classic rockers,” UCR wrote, a combination that remained crucial to The Cars’ appeal throughout their career as a band.
+Called a “near perfect song” by Ultimate Classic Rock, The Cars’ debut single from their debut album was “fresh enough for new wavers, but traditional enough for classic rockers,” UCR wrote, a combination that remained crucial to The Cars’ appeal throughout their career as a band.

-An archetypal teenage anthem, the first track on — and first single from — The Cars’ second LP Candy-O pays tribute to a free-spirited teenage girl who “loves the nightlife, Baby,” but refuses again and again to go on a date with the lead singer of the tune.
+An archetypal teenage anthem, the first track on — and first single from — The Cars’ second LP, Candy-O, pays tribute to a free-spirited teenage girl who “loves the nightlife, Baby,” but refuses again and again to go on a date with the lead singer of the tune.

-Another song of unrequited love, or at least unrequited lust, “My Best Friend’s Girl” was another hit single from the Cars’ debut album.
-Ocasek in interviews always swore that the song’s story of longing for the girlfriend of his “best friend” was pure fiction, and not based on any events in his own life.
+Another song of unrequited love, or at least unrequited lust, “My Best Friend’s Girl” was another hit single from The Cars’ debut album.
+Ocasek, in interviews, always swore that the song’s story of longing for the girlfriend of his “best friend” was pure fiction, and not based on any events in his own life.

 Despite swiping a title from a classic by The Everly Brothers, Ocasek’s “Bye Bye Love” was completely his own, and The Cars’, creation — and was another classic track from the band’s 1978 debut.